KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 - optimize progress information while running `npm run all`
 - Also run the tests on MagicMirror² core?
 - Tests
   - Is repository reachable?
-Now the get_modules skript interupts if a repo isn't reachable.
+Now the get_modules script interrupts if a repo isn't reachable.
   - If a module isn't marked as outdated, but has no commits since years: Check if the module is set to archived on GitHub/GitLab.
   - Is depandabot there?
     - Is it set to monthly?